Simonecimolato/arduino-RGB-sensor/README.md

 # arduino-RGB-sensor
 This program is written for arduino, it changes the colour and the intensity of an RGB LED according to ambient light.
+IMPORTANT: the main file is a .ino file.